Hadith 10 — Purity of Provisions and Acceptance of Deeds

 [Quran,5:27,"And recite to them the true story of Adam's two sons ˹Cain and Abel˺ when each offered a sacrifice: Adam's sacrifice was accepted from one of them but not from the other."]

-Notice how from the very beginning of human history, Allah showed us that not all offerings are accepted.
-The difference wasn't in the ritual itself—both sons knew how to make an offering.
-The difference was in the purity of intention and the lawfulness of what was offered.
+From the beginning of human history, Allah showed us that not all offerings are accepted.
+The difference is in the purity of intention and lawfulness of what is offered.

 The Connection Between Prophets and Believers